 Although some goals take a longer time to achieve than others, building six pack abs doesn’t require years of training.

 You absolutely must build your muscles to get six pack abs but you don’t need bodybuilder size muscles.
-I built my six pack abs with bodyweight exercises.
+I built my six pack abs by doing these 8 simple yet effective bodyweight exercises over and over again.
 Bodyweight exercises are excellent for building muscle but they won’t make you big.